There are many classic myths about expecting and giving birth to a child. Have you heard any of them?

 Verified by Jenny Jansson

-Neither running up the stairs nor eating pineapple affects inducing labour.
+Neither running up the stairs nor eating pineapple affects inducing labor.
 The baby arrives when he/she is ready to arrive.
-Really?… But, babies born on an aeroplane do get free air travel for the rest of their lives, don’t they?
+Really?… But, babies born on an airplane do get free air travel for the rest of their lives, don’t they?
 Sorry… Rather the contrary.
-Airlines tend to discourage or even stop pregnant women from travelling when they have reached a certain stage in their pregnancy.
+Airlines tend to discourage or even stop pregnant women from traveling when they have reached a certain stage in their pregnancy.
 You may have heard that the word Caesarean Section comes from the Roman emperor Julius Caesar as he was delivered that way – that’s why it is called Caesarean section.
 But no, not even that is true.
 Don’t eat spicy foods, your child can become a colicky baby.
 Nope, not true.
 It may give you heartburn though.
 Playing Mozart means your baby will become highly intelligent.
 Unfortunately, it does not work like that.
 Music affects children, that’s true, but in what way and if it has to be Mozart is unclear.
 What is true, however, is that infants need to feel the warmth and direct contact with real and loving people!

 Verified by Jenny Jansson